coastland/gsp-dba-maven-plugin/en/recipe/custom-genDialect.md

  (conditions at the top take precedence.)

 Mapped in ExtendedOracleGenDialect, and when customization is required, create a class that inherits this class, write the conditions, and configure such that the class created in pom is loaded.
+The Dialect will be stored in a jar to be created separately, refer to [Example of Dialect Class Customization](./custom-Dialect.md) for creating the jar to store the Dialect.

 A customization example is given below.
 In the example, numbers less than 10 digits are mapped to integer, and numbers more than 19 digits are mapped to BigDecimal.